chapel-lang/chapel/doc/rst/usingchapel/QUICKSTART.rst

-Note that in both the Quickstart and preferred modes above, any environment settings made by ``setchplenv.bash`` will not persist beyond your current shell / terminal session.
-To use Chapel from a different shell or terminal, you will need to either re-``source`` the ``setchplenv.bash`` script that you used when building Chapel or set up your environment to support additional shells automatically.
+Note that in both the Quickstart and preferred modes above, any environment settings made by ``setchplenv.bash`` will not persist beyond your current shell/terminal session.
+One easy way to use Chapel from a different shell or terminal is to re-``source`` the ``setchplenv.bash`` script that you used when building Chapel.
+However since this can quickly become annoying, other strategies are available including a ``./configure`` + ``make install`` option.
 See :ref:`using-chapel-in-other-sessions` for details.